Mind-Body Healing After Breast Cancer

 Listen to music

-The mindbody therapies of meditation and yoga have both been shown in several studies to increase dopamine levels.
+Meditation and yoga have also been shown in multiple studies to support dopamine regulation.

 Meditation is one of these techniques that has been scientifically studied and shown to create several beneficial physiological responses.
 Benefits include reduced levels of stress hormones, reduced heart rate and breathing rate, as well as blood pressure.